-OWNER / Giacomo Neri.
+Owner: Giacomo Neri.

-STAFF / Consultant oenologist: Carlo Ferrini.
+Staff: Consultant oenologist: Carlo Ferrini.

-POLYCULTURE / 2,000 olive trees.
-200 hectares (acres) of cereal crops (like spelt from which pasts is made).
+Other crops: 2,000 olive trees.
+200 hectares (495 acres) of cereal crops (like spelt from which pasta is made).

 Estate vineyards: 63 hectares (155 acres) in four (or seven, depending how you count) blocks in two main areas either side of the town of Montalcino.
-To the north-east of Montalcino in the village of Torrenieri and near the winery Casanova di Neri’s vineyards include Fiesole and the nearby, but slightly higher Poderuccio plus the single vineyard cru, Cerretalto which is some distance away but still in Torrenieri.
-Other vineyards in Torrenieri include Podernuovo, and Spereta.
-On Montalcino’s south side (see Tenuta Nuova, below) Casanova di Neri’s vineyards include Pietradonice and Le Cetine which are located around the hamlets of Castelnuovo dell’Abate and Sant’Angelo in Colle.
-Giacomo Neri says he selected those vineyards which he has bought according to two main criteria: they were not rot-prone, and the grapes would ripen.
+To the north-east of Montalcino and near the winery Casanova di Neri’s vineyards include Fiesole and the nearby, but slightly higher Poderuccio plus the single vineyard cru, Cerretalto which is some distance away in Torrenieri.
+Other estate vineyards in Torrenieri include Podernuovo, and Spereta.
+On Montalcino’s south side Casanova di Neri’s ‘Tenuta Nuova’ vineyards include Pietradonice and Le Cetinelocated around the hamlets of Castelnuovo dell’Abate and Sant’Angelo in Colle and Tenuta Nuova, Giacomo Neri told me his criteria when buying vineyards was that the grapes were not rot-prone and would ripen.